AidanGP/Machine-Learning/README.md

 # Machine Learning
 Repository dedicated to machine learning.
 I will be using PyTorch for this but will learn TensorFlow and Keras once I feel comfortable with torch.

-## Installing Pytorch with Conda or pip:
+## Installing Pytorch with Conda or pip
 ```bash
 conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch